Vage-engine/scons/README.rst

 ## Installation

-VageBuild can be installed using `pip`:
+FAGE can be installed using `pip`:

 ```bash
 # system-level install